hamz91/react-quizmachine/README.md

+INSTALLATION AND INFORMATION FROM HAMZAH -

+Run npm install once you have forked and cloned the repo.
+This will install the required dependencies.

+Make sure the port number within the server.js file is open.
+Change if needed but make sure you restart the server by running the command node server.js.

+Open your browser, then open local host using the matching port number from the server.js file.

+At the moment, only the "potato" route is working as intended, the other two routes have been left until I can implement more redux functionality in order to avoid duplicate code.

+Using a 3rd party API, I have fetched questions and stored the data in the redux store.
+I have then assigned the answers to an array of HTML buttons before shuffling and using the .map() method to assign them within the JSX.
+A score is also kept in local state using React, with highscores being stored and displayed also.

 # Quiz machine

 For this weekend weekend project we will create a quiz app.
 Please implement features from the set below.